URL path: Index page // Boron (B)

 Boron is also a key element in plant growth, but high concentrations in soil can lead to plant necrosis.

 As a super-trace element, Boron is essential for optimal animal health.
 No deficiency syndrome has been described in humans.
-Small amounts of Boron occur widely in the diet (it is found in all plant-derived foods) and the amounts required in the diet are minimal.
+Small amounts of Boron occur widely in the diet (it is found in all plant-derived foods), and the amounts required are minimal.
 The exact physiological role of Boron in the animal kingdom has not yet been elucidated, but it is believed to play several roles.

 The total daily intake of Boron in standard diets ranges from 2.1-4.3 mg daily.